beckf/veracross_api/README.md

 vc = v.Veracross(c)

 # Follow the guidelines specified here: https://api.veracross.com/docs
-# Specify the target documented in the api or just one record from that target.
+# Specify the endpoint documented in the api or just one record from that target.
-# Examples of targets are: facstaff, students, classes, courses, course_schedules, enrollments, etc.
+# Examples of endpoint are: facstaff, students, classes, courses, course_schedules, enrollments, etc.
 # To return one record from that target, just specify the id number.
 # Additional parameters are passed using a dictionary.